Ideriglazov/php-project-lvl1/README.md

  1. Brain-calc.
 A random mathematical expression is displayed.
 The user is prompted to enter an answer.
  2. Brain-even.
 A random number is displayed.
 The user is prompted to determine if the number is even or odd.
  3. Brain-gcd.
 Two random numbers are displayed.
 The user is prompted to determine the biggest common diviser of these numbers.
  4. Brain-prime.
-A random nummber is displayed.
+A random number is displayed.
 The user is prompted to determine if the number is prime or not.
  5. Brain-progression.
 A random arithmetic progression is displayed.
 One number is missing.
 The user has to determine the missing number.

  INSTALLATION